Dallas Police: Key Witness In Guyger Trial Was Killed In Drug Deal That Turned Deadly

 All three men face capital murder warrants, Moore said.
 Green and Mitchell are considered armed and dangerous.

-In the days since Brown's mysterious death sparked widespread rumor, a lawyer representing Brown and other community leaders have said they are not willing to definitively rule out the involvement of Dallas police, a theory that that Moore not only finds sinister but completely bogus, he told reporters.
+In the days since Brown's mysterious death sparked widespread rumor, a lawyer representing Brown and other community leaders have said they are not willing to definitively rule out the involvement of Dallas police, a theory that Moore not only finds sinister but completely bogus, he told reporters.

 "I assure you that is simply not true.
-I encourage those leaders to be mindful of their actions moving forward because their words have jeopardized the integrity of the city of Dallas as well as the Dallas police department," Moore said in a press conference on Tuesday.
+I encourage those leaders to be mindful of their actions moving forward because their words have jeopardized the integrity of the city of Dallas as well as the Dallas police department," Moore said in a news conference on Tuesday.

 Police said they executed a search warrant in Brown's Dallas apartment and recovered 12 pounds of marijuana, 143 grams of THC cartridges and more than $4,000 in cash.